 At Old St. Andrew's, we encourage you to continue to pray by singing both before and after you come to the Communion Rail.
 In this way, all of us are helping each other to lift our hearts continuously in the midst of receiving the greatest gift ever given: the life of Jesus Christ.

-Words: Washington Gladden (1836-1918) Music: Maryton, Henry Percy Smith (1825-1898) 15 We have been blessed by being here.
+We have been blessed by being here.
 Now, at the end of the service, we are reminded that God takes loving delight in blessing us abundantly.
-We leave in peace, forgiven, fed, and sent out with a purpose in the name of Jesus Christ.
+We leave in peace, forgiven, fed and sent out with a purpose to make Christ known in the world.

 THE POST COMMUNION PRAYER (BCP 2019 page 137) Celebrant: Let us pray.